fdzul/felipe_dzul/content/talk/_index.md

 title: Talks that Last
 description: |
   This is a list for your talks, workshops, or other events with a time, date, and place.
-author: "The R Markdown Team @RStudio"
+author: "Felipe Dzul & Veracruz Team"
 show_post_thumbnail: true
 show_author_byline: true
 show_post_date: true